 Q 4.7) Two long and parallel wires, wire A carrying current 8.0 A and wire B carrying current 5.0 A in the same direction are isolated by a distance of 4 cm.
 Calculate the force on a 10 cm section of wire A.

-Force exerted on length L due to the magnetic field is given as:
+The force exerted on the length L due to the magnetic field is calculated as follows:

 The magnitude of force is

 Q 4.8) Find the magnitude of magnetic field B inside the solenoid carrying a current of 8.0 A near its centre.
 Given Solenoid diameter as 1.8 cm, length as 80 cm and has 5 layers of windings of 400 turns each.

 Solenoid length (l) = 80 cm = 0.8 m

 Five layers of windings of 400 turn each on the solenoid.

 Solenoid Diameter (D) = 1.8 cm = 0.018 m